jbesomi/texthero/README.md

 We hope you will find pleasure working with Texthero as we had during his development.

-<h2 align="center">Feedback</h2>
+<h2 align="center">Hablas español?</h2>

+Texthero has been developed for the whole NLP community.
+We know of hard is to deal with different NLP tools (NLTK, SpaCy, Gensim, TextBlob, Sklearn): that's why we developed Texthero, to simplify things.

+Now, the next main milestone is to provide *multilingual support* and for this big step, we need the help of all of you. ¿Hablas español?
+Sie sprechen Deutsch? 你会说中文？ 日本語が話せるのか？ Fala português?
+Parli Italiano? Вы говорите по-русски?
+If yes or you speak another language not mentioned, then you might help us develop multilingual support!
+Even if you haven't contributed before or you just started with NLP contact us or open a Github issue, there is always a first time :) We promise you will learn a lot, and, ... who knows?
+It might help you find your new job as an NLP-developer!

-Texthero is growing fast and it needs your help.
-Any feedback and advice are highly appreciated.
-This includes suggestions for new functionalities or any other kind of improvement.
-If anything, please open an [issue](https://github.com/jbesomi/texthero/issues), we will be glad to get back to you as soon as possible!
+For improving the python toolkit and provide an even better experience, your aid and feedback are crucial.
+If you have any problem or suggestion please open a Github [issue](https://github.com/jbesomi/texthero/issues), we will be glad to support you and help you.

 <h2 align="center">Installation</h2>